 Many are happy to trade a few nights in their own bed for the relative discomfort of a tent and sleeping bag, for example, to enjoy “the great outdoors”—fresh air, beautiful scenery, (no Wi-Fi).

-A comfortable wheelchair will improve your posture, reducing the stress upon your body, as well as the likelihood of injury or pressure sores, and encourage you to be more active.
+A comfortable wheelchair will improve your posture, reducing the stress upon your body, as well as the likelihood of injury or pressure sores, pressure ulcers, or skin breakdown, and encourage you to be more active.

-Unfortunately, while the techy aspect of the industry has advanced exponentially over the last few decades, comfort is still tough to come by, especially for full-time wheelchair users.
+Unfortunately, while the techy aspect of the industry has advanced exponentially over the last few decades, comfort is still tough to come by, especially for full-time wheelchair users, so you may need to invest in a few wheelchair accessories.

 So, we've been on the look-out for ways to improve your wheelchair experience and enhance your life as a wheelchair user.
 You can find our twelve top tips below!